Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more! ➡

 How high to hang towel bars.

-The standard recommended height for towel bars is 48″ from the floor.
-This can vary depending on what’s on your wall space that you have to work around (light switches, plugs, counters, etc.) This height leaves room for the towels to hang freely and not touch the floor when folded over the bar and is easily accessible to most people using it.
+The standard recommendation for the best towel bar height is 48″ from the floor.
+This can vary depending on what’s on your wall space that you have to work around (light switches, electrical outlets, counters, etc.) This height leaves room for the towels to hang freely and not touch the floor when folded over the bar and is easily accessible to most people using it.

 How high to hang towel rings.